Multi-qubit Randomized Benchmarking Using Few Samples: Methods

 When performing regular randomized benchmarking, that is using an input state $\rho = \frac{1}{2}(\id + \mathbf{P})$ rather than an input state difference $\nu = \frac{\mathbf{P}}{2}$ the upper bounds on the variance given in \cref{variance_final_SPAM,variance_final} still hold provided an extra additive term is added to them.
 This term will stem from the addition of an extra superoperator (that is not a projector) in the sum in \cref{eq:twirl_two_copy_main} which stem from the appearance of two equivalent trivial subrepresentations of the two-copy representation $\mc{G}\tn{2}$ of the Clifford group.
 This term is of the form

 where $\mc{E}$ is the noise process under investigation, with infidelity $r$ and unitarity $u$ and system dimension $d$.
 Here $\norm{\mc{E}(\id/d) - \id/d}_2^2$ is a measure of how `non-unital' the quantum channel $\mc{E}$, that is how far its output deviates from the identity when the identity is the input.
 This measure can be upper bounded using~\cite[Theorem 3]{Wallman2015e} and is already implicitly analyzed in~\cite{Wallman2014}.
 We will not prove the above explicitly but it can be derived straightforwardly by following the derivation in \cref{thm:variance bound} using $\rho$ as input state.
 Note however that the upper bound on $T$ does not decay to zero exponentially but rather converges to a non-zero constant even for non-unitary channels.
+This is not a feature of the upper bound itself but rather of the long sequence behavior of standard randomized benchmarking.
+It was proven in \cite[Theorem 17]{Wallman2014} that the upper bound $T$ is actually saturated for almost all non-unitary channels.
+Moreover, for physically relevant noise models such as amplitude damping $T$ can be quite substantial.
 This very different behavior in the limit of long sequence lengths further motivates the use the state difference $\nu$ for rigorous randomized benchmarking.

 \onecolumngrid